Sonatype CLM for Maven

 Simplifying Command Line Invocations

-If you happen to use the plugin frequently by running it manually on the command line and want to shorten the command line even more, you can add a plugin group entry to your Maven
+If you use the plugin frequently by running it manually on the command line and want to shorten the command line even more, you can add a plugin group entry to your Maven

 This enables you to invoke the plugin using its shorthand prefix form: